zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

 Mike Vang's question:
 - When working with a patient incubating covid-19 (test positive and can spread it; not familiar with medical jargon), which area around the patient is most dangerous?
 (I assume the a cone shape in the front of the patient.)
 And can you determine the shape & size of that area?
 I assume taking a patients breath from the back and taking a person's SpO2 reading, say from the side, is the safest for HCP's?

+Feedback from Brian 3/29/20
+  Mike Vang's notes (addition and correction to these notes are welcomed):
+    - One stethosocope throughout the day could be shared by multiple HCP (healthcare providers)
+      - The ones who goes into the patient's room are more likely nurses than doctors.
+      - Anyone who needs to listen to a patient's breathing could go into a room.
+    - Sterilization lessens if there was one device per patient.
+      - Issue: Will scaling for higher number of patients become an issue?
+    - Stethoscopes are used about 30s to 1 min.
+    - Brian has been sterilizing his stethoscope with alcohol.
+    - Listening protocol is to lay patient on back with chin adjusted.
+Then listening is conducted.
+      - Bags are sometimes placed over the patient's head to reduce exposure of covid-19 to HCP.

 ### Solution Space 1:   Quick and Simple and Dirty - Stethoscope Only ###